 Management and leadership is changing.
 Our research is about helping managers understand how – and what they can do to improve performance and productivity.
-From our work identifying the trust gap between middle managers and senior leaders, to our series on higher education, employability and new Apprenticeships, all our recent papers can be downloaded via the pages below.
+All our recent papers can be downloaded via the pages below.

 Whether as an individual or organisation, there are numerous ways to help shape CMI's research.